umputun/reproxy/README.md

 - `HeadersIn` - incoming headers.
 Those will be sent to the proxied url
 - `HeadersOut` - outgoing headers.
 Will be sent back to the client

 By default headers set by a plugin will be mixed with the original headers.
-In case if plugin need to control all the headers, for example drop some of them, `OverrideHeaders*` field can be set by a plugin indicating to the core reporxy process the need to overwrite all the headers instead of mixing them in.
+In case if plugin need to control all the headers, for example drop some of them, `OverrideHeaders*` field can be set by a plugin indicating to the core reproxy process the need to overwrite all the headers instead of mixing them in.

 - `OverrideHeadersIn` - indicates plugin responsible for all incoming headers.
 - `OverrideHeadersOut` - indicates plugin responsible for all outgoing headers